Learning Methods - Thinking Styles - Teaching Methods

 processing) results in a more durable memory trace.

-surfaces are triangular and converge to a single point at the top, making
+and converge to a single point at the top, making

 the shape roughly a pyramid in the geometric sense.
 The base of a pyramid